Tamar Braxton Breaks Down During ‘Painful’ Performance Amid Divorce, Domestic Abuse Allegations [Video]

 — Eve Dionne (@LadyEveDionne) November 27, 2017

-Notably, Tamar’s incredibly emotional performance, where she appeared on the verge of tears, came shortly after her mom Evelyn detailed the alleged physical abuse Braxton had suffered at the hands of Vince during their almost 15 year relationship that began after Toni introduced the pair in 2003.
+Notably, Tamar’s incredibly emotional performance, where she appeared on the verge of tears, came shortly after her mom Evelyn detailed the alleged physical abuse Braxton had suffered at the hands of Vince during their almost 15-year relationship that began after Toni introduced the pair in 2003.

-Evelyn’s accused Vince of physical abuse on multiple occasions since her daughter confirmed their divorce in October, and most recently detailed the abuse to The Grio in which she claimed Herbert had allegedly tried to “beat” Braxton into submissiveness.
+Evelyn accused Vince of physical abuse on multiple occasions since her daughter confirmed their divorce in October, and most recently detailed the abuse to The Grio in which she claimed Herbert had allegedly tried to “beat” Braxton into submissiveness.

-“Everybody saw Vince as a knight and shining armor, [but] behind closed doors that’s a horse of another color,” Evelyn said earlier this month, where she added that she was speaking out about the alleged domestic violence now because she was “tired of [Tamar] being abused and misused.”
+“Everybody saw Vince as a knight [in] shining armor, [but] behind closed doors that’s a horse of another color,” Evelyn said earlier this month, where she added that she was speaking out about the alleged domestic violence now because she was “tired of [Tamar] being abused and misused.”

 “It’s always ‘It’s Tamar’s mouth’… it’s always someone else.
-That does not give you the right to abuse her,” she continued when asked if she ever asked her soon to be former son-in-law why he allegedly laid his hands on Tamar, the mother of their 4-year-old son, Logan.
+That does not give you the right to abuse her,” she continued when asked if she ever asked her soon-to-be former son-in-law why he allegedly laid his hands on Tamar, the mother of their 4-year-old son Logan.

 “Everybody has a mouth.
 Everyone should have the right to say what they want,” Braxton’s mom continued, adding that she told Vince, “Are you trying to beat [her] into submissiveness?
 No one has the right.”